kimmknight/raweb/frontend/docs/(administration)/publish-resources/index.md

 By default, the **App_Data\resources** folder can be read by any user in the **Users** group.

 RAWeb uses standard Windows security descriptors when determining user access to files in the **App_Data\resources** folder.
 Configure security permissions via the security tab in the folder or files properties.
-For more information, see [Configuring user‐based access to resources in the resources folder](https://github.com/kimmknight/raweb/wiki/Configuring-user%E2%80%90based-access-to-resources-in-the-resources-folder).
+For more information, see [Configuring user‐based access to resources in the resources folder](/docs/publish-resources/resource-folder-permissions).

-### Use folder-based permissions
+### Use folder-based permissions {#folder-based-permissions}

 You can optionally provide different RemoteApps and desktops to different users based on their username or group membership.